|Ultra-Deepwater and Unconventional Natural Gas & Other Petroleum Resources Program Consortium

-The Bipartisan Budget Act of 2013, which was signed December 26, 2013, repealed the Section 999 program.
-DOE and RPSEA have been working together for the orderly transfer of ongoing projects to DOE for management purposes.
-RPSEA will begin transferring projects to DOE in June 2014, with all active projects having end dates after December 15, 2014, being transferred to DOE by the end of October 2014.
+The Bipartisan Budget Act of 2013, which was signed on December 26, 2013, repealed the Section 999 program.
+DOE and RPSEA developed and implemented a plan that transfers the administrative and project management responsibilities of projects that will be active after December 31, 2014, to DOE/NETL.
+Sixty-five projects have been transferred to DOE.
 DOE will manage the projects to completion during or before September 2016.
-R&D Project awardees will have three months following the completion of their respective projects to complete and submit their final reports.
+R&D project awardees will have three months following the completion of their respective projects to complete and submit their final reports.
 RPSEA will continue to maintain technical oversight of all projects.

 Project Start: January 4, 2007